One of the most ambitious SEO campaigns ever.

 Keyword Research to Uncover Opportunities & Drive Relevance

-We would very easily spend $5,000 – $10,000+ a month evaluating, hiring, training, retaining, mentoring, coaching, and QAing our keyword research team’s deliverables.
+We would very easily spend $5,000 – $10,000+ a month evaluating, hiring, training, retaining, mentoring, coaching, and doing QA on our keyword research team’s deliverables.

 • Experienced SEO’s are delegating everything but keyword research because it’s too hard to get right